AMirandaRd/AMirandaRD/README.md

 - 🌱 I’m currently learning: React
 - 🤔 I’m looking for help with NodeJS,
 - 💬 Ask me about ask me anything that I can google!
-- 📫 How to reach me: twitter, [Linkedin](https://www.linkedin.com/in/angela-miranda-rodriguez-909232224/)
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/angela-miranda-rodriguez-909232224/)

 ---